Germany cautions against expectations of massive vaccine boost in April | Health

 Germans are growing frustrated over a sluggish vaccination roll-out.
 Only around 6.4% of the 83 million population have received at least a first dose against the coronavirus, far behind countries like Britain, Israel and the United States.
 Critics blame German bureaucracy and slow decision-making as well as an over-reliance on European Union approval and supply deals.

-Spahn said the rate would increase from April when family doctors are due to start administering doses at their surgeries.
+Spahn said the rate would increase from April, when family doctors are to start administering doses at their surgeries.
 "But the vaccination numbers will not immediately grow to 20 million a month or to 10 million a week," he told ZDF television.
-"In April there will be significantly more vaccinations, but not on that scale."

 A government spokesman said later that Germans could expect up to 10 million doses to be administered per week by June, but not by April.
 "In this first quarter we will get the expected and agreed deliveries, even a little more.
 For the second quarter, the delivery volumes will then grow steadily and it is important to have realistic expectations," spokesman Steffen Seibert said.